 A delightful perk of being a Geography major is hanging out on the fifth floor balcony of McCone Hall.
-Here you can enjoy a panoramic view of the Bay and the Golden Gate far above the campus and urban bustle.
+Enjoy a panoramic view of the Bay and the Golden Gate far above the campus and urban bustle.
 Have lunch near the treetops, study in the sunshine, and hold your meetings alfresco.
 It’s also a great way to meet other geographers.

 WHAT OUR MAJORS SAY:

 “Because you are studying the Earth and people’s responses to it, you really learn something about every subject!”